cs3216/cs3216.github.io/assignments/facebook/index.md

 you can use CSS3 animations instead.

 <div class="box">
-  <strong class="milestone-counter"></strong> Describe 2 or 3 animations used in your application
+  <strong class="milestone-counter">Milestone 15:</strong> Describe 2 or 3 animations used in your application
   and explain how they add value to the context in which they are applied.
 (Optional)
 </div>